How to Keep Squirrels from Eating Pumpkins on Your Porch

-If that’s not you, then read on for other ways to keep squirrels from eating your pumpkins.
+If that’s not you, then here is five other ways to keep squirrels from eating your pumpkins.

-COAT the pumpkin with a repellent you make yourself.
+Coat the pumpkin with a repellent that you can make yourself.
 Mix hot pepper sauce with water, add a few drops of dish soap to help it adhere, then apply to the pumpkin.